 Dementia established clinically and documented by a formal mental status examination

 Deficits in ≥ 2 areas of cognition

-Gradual onset and progressive worsening of memory and other cognitive functions
+Gradual onset (ie, over months to years, rather than days or weeks) and progressive worsening of memory and other cognitive functions

 No disturbance of consciousness